huichanming/Constant-Q-PSTD/README.md

          Execute: "mpirun -np processnumber -machinefile hostlist ./vaps" note that the processnumber should be specified and hostlist list the names of mpi nodes Or just typing "./aps" and "./vaps" to run the codes on the current node.
-      d) Output: common-shot gathers, "reca*_nr.bin" and "recva*_nr.bin" in the folder "obsdata"
+      d) Output: common-shot gathers in binary format "reca*_nr.bin" and "recva*_nr.bin" in the folder "obsdata"

    #4) Compile RTM and QRTM codes